yaelshneor/reverse-engineering-writeups/wonderland2/README.md

 ## Step 4 – Stack Setup, Buffer Initialization and Reading User Input

 The function sets up a large local buffer, clears it before reading any input, and then reads a line from the user and calculates its length:
+After zeroing out the buffer with `memset` — which can be used for both input and output buffers, and here we can tell it is input because `0` is pushed onto the stack — the program calls `fgets` to read the user's input into it.

 ```asm
 push    ecx             ; void *